Sharon Carter: Fictional character biography

 Sharon was born in Richmond, Virginia, the daughter of two wealthy Virginians, Harrison and Amanda Carter.
-She grew up with the stories of her aunt (Margaret "Peggy" Carter) who was a freedom fighter with the French Resistance during World War II.
+She grew up with the stories of her aunt Peggy Carter, who was a freedom fighter with the French Resistance during World War II.

 Inspired by her aunt's adventures, Sharon joins the international security agency S.H.I.E.L.D., and is assigned the code name Agent 13.
 By this time, Steve Rogers, the patriotic hero known as Captain America, had been revived from suspended animation, and during one of Sharon's earliest missions, he comes to her aid when she is under attack by a mercenary known as Batroc the Leaper.
 The two of them cross paths often, teaming up on missions against A.I.M., Hydra, Red Skull, and many others.

 Sharon and Rogers eventually fall in love, and she becomes one of the first to know his secret identity.
 The dangerous nature of Sharon's work strains their relationship, and Rogers wants Sharon to give up her life as a S.H.I.E.L.D. agent.

 While working as a S.H.I.E.L.D. liaison with the New York Police Department, Sharon investigates and infiltrates a white supremacist terrorist organization known as the National Force.
 During one of the National Force's battles with street criminals in Harlem, the National Guard is sent in.
 Under the effects of a mind-altering gas, Sharon apparently activates a self-destruct device in her National Force uniform and dies.
-Rogers is shown the event on videotape.

-It is later revealed that Sharon's death was faked so she could go on a top secret mission for S.H.I.E.L.D.
-The mission did not go well, and Nick Fury, S.H.I.E.L.D.'s Executive Director, believed her to have been killed in action; Captain America was not informed of the true circumstances of her "death".
+It is later revealed that Sharon's death was faked so she could go on a top secret mission for S.H.I.E.L.D., which wound up failing.